mylofi/webauthn-local-client/README.md

 However, the intended use-case for **WebAuthn-Local-Client** is to allow [Local-First Web](https://localfirstweb.dev/) applications to handle user login locally on a device, without any server (FIDO2 or otherwise).

 **Note:** This package *may* be used in combination with a traditional FIDO2 server application architecture, but does not include any specific functionality for that purpose.
-For server integration with `WebAuthn`, you may instead consider alternative libraries, like [this one](https://github.com/passwordless-id/webauthn) or [this one](https://github.com/raohwork/webauthn-client).
+For server integration with `WebAuthn`, you may instead consider alternative libraries, like [this one](https://github.com/passwordless-id/webauthn).

 ## Deployment / Import